 From physics, we know that all form is simply virtual fluctuations in the void.
 This is seen directly during the awakening process.
 Of course, words fail.
 English was never developed to cover such territory.

-Often, people will read teachers descriptions and mix up their concepts by being unclear on this process.
+Often, people will read teachers descriptions and mix in their concepts.
 But once you have a broad sense of it, you can place any experience or description within this continuum.
 Simply keep in mind that it’s a 2 stage process.
 There is a series of experiences.
 Then there is the opening and becoming where we switch from experiencing to being.

 For most of us, what’s next is self-realization, not Oneness.
 In self-realization, there is an internal oneness so we can begin to get a sense of it.
 But it’s always more than the mind might expect.
 Remember that we live in a dream.
 Waking is simply waking from a series of dreams, of the individual, of the universe, of God.